Introduction

 Applying Thin Coats

-One of the most effective techniques for a smooth finish is to apply multiple thin coats of paint rather than one thick coat.
-Thin coats dry faster and more evenly, reducing the risk of drips and bubbles.
-Allow each coat to dry completely before applying the next.
+For optimal results, apply multiple thin coats rather than a single thick layer.
+Thin coats dry more quickly and evenly, minimizing drips and bubbles.
+Allow each coat to dry completely before proceeding with the next.

 Maintaining a Wet Edge